Chicago Sexual Abuse Lawyers

 • Pain and suffering that resulted from the abuse

 Sex abuse cases often end with large financial awards to victims because the actions of the perpetrators are so horrific.
-A lawyer can help you maximize the value of your personal injury claim so your suffering is fairly compensated and the abuser’s liability for what you worked through exposed.
+A lawyer can ensure your settlement fairly compensates your suffering and exposes the liability of the abuser.

 Using a Cell Phone to Contact a Lawyer

 The days, months, and years after sexual abuse are often extremely difficult for victims.
 The emotional trauma and pain alone warrant compensation.
 On top of that, you’ve been hurt, and chances are good that you feel threatened and frightened.
 For some victims of sexual abuse, the idea of fighting for fair compensation may feel difficult or impossible.
-We’re here to help you so you know you’re not fighting alone.
+We’re here to make sure you don’t have to fight alone.

-When you’re seeking justice for your abuse and injuries, call a lawyer who can support your needs while also acting quickly to make sure you get the care and attention you need.
-Our attorneys will fight for you so that you get fairly compensated and can finally experience closure.
+When you’re seeking justice for your abuse and injuries, call a lawyer who can support your needs and act quickly to get you the care and attention you need.
+Our attorneys will fight to ensure you get fairly compensated and can finally experience closure.

-The attorneys at the legal practice of Lane Brown, LLC understand how sensitive these matters can be, and we are fully prepared to handle your case with care and the efficiency necessary for a successful outcome.
-While we have experience with all practice areas of personal injury law, our law office has a unique focus on the service of helping the victims of sexual abuse and their families get justice.
-To schedule a free, no-pressure consultation with a Chicago sexual abuse lawyer that is completely confidential, give us a call at 312-332-1400 or fill out the online contact form at the bottom of the page and experience the first-rate legal service that our clients receive.
+The attorneys at Lane Brown, LLC, understand how sensitive these matters can be, and we are fully prepared to handle your case with care and the efficiency necessary for a successful outcome.
+While we have experience with all practice areas of personal injury law, our law office has a unique focus on the service of helping the victims of sexual abuse, and their families, get justice.

 Our Chicago Law Office